Easy Methods To Install Deb Files on Ubuntu 22.04

 The above command will install the deb file for you automatically.

-Install Deb Files with dpkg Package Manager
+Method 2.
+Install Deb File Ubuntu with dpkg Package Manager

 dpkg is a tool to install, build, remove, and manage Debian packages.
 The dpkg is already installed by default in all Debian-based systems.
 You can use its switch “-i” to install any deb files.